Additional Recommended Reading

 The Elements of Bipolar Disorder, A Practical Guide by Dr. Jay Carter, PsyD.
 One clinical psychologist said of this book that “there is more information in this little book than any 300 page book on Bipolar Disorder.”
 Dr. Mica F. Landry of New Orleans, LA, writes: “This book, although written by a mental health professional, is a very readable and enjoyable overview of what bipolar really means.
 He not only gives examples of cases, but discusses medications—why and when they are prescribed.
 Highly recommended!”

 bp MAGAZINE (Bipolar Magazine) is published four times a year.
-Subscriptions: 1.877.575.HOPE (4673); USA 1 Year / $19.95, 2 Years/$34.95.
-Digital subscriptions are available at a reduced rate.
-Offering itself as a resource for persons with bipolar this publication’s stated mission “is to empower people with hope, helpful tools and ongoing support—so they will feel informed, equipped and motivated to meet their challenges of bipolar disorder and live productive, fulfilling lives.”
+Subscriptions: https://www.bphope.com/subscribe/.
+Hard copy and digital subscriptions alike are available with the digital running at a reduced rate. bp Magazine is one of the premier resources available for persons living with bipolar disorder and their support givers.
+This publication’s stated mission “is to empower people with hope, helpful tools and ongoing support—so they will feel informed, equipped and motivated to meet their challenges of bipolar disorder and live productive, fulfilling lives.”

 Broken Brain (The): The Biological Revolution in Psychiatry by Nancy C. Andreasen, M.D., Ph.D., Perennial Library (paperback),1984 and Harper & Row hardback.
 New York Times Review and Book Description: “Valuable to anyone who knows someone afflicted with a mental illness.
 This is a comprehensive and remarkably readable guide to the new scientific understanding of schizophrenia, severe depression, and other major mental disorders and to the new medications that have already returned hundreds of thousands to more normal lives.
 Dr. Andreasen’s book is also a social manifesto that seeks to remove the shame, guilt, and punishment that are still attached to the mentally ill and, instead, to regard them ‘as human beings who deserve as much sensitivity and love as people who suffer from cancer, muscular dystrophy, or heart disease.’”